Expensify/expensify-common/README.md

 1. They will review and accept your changes, merge them, then deploy a new version

 # Deploying a Change (Expensify Only)
-Once the PR has been merged update the `package.json` commit hash in any repos with a dependency on `expensify-common`.
-Even if your change is only required in one repo, it is important to update `package.json` in all repos that use expensify-common to prevent somebody from deploying changes they don't know about.
-The internal repos that are currently using expensify-common are:
+Once the PR has been merged, update the `package.json` commit hash in any repos with a dependency on the code being changed in expensify-common.
+Be sure to check the repos below to confirm whether or not they are affected by your changes!
 - Expensify/Web-Expensify
 - Expensify/Web-Secure
 - Expensify/Mobile-Expensify
 - Expensify/App
+- Expensify/Comp